Background Image for Header:

 and the particular major.

-continuance in the Ohio Reciprocity Agreements.
-Tuition reassessment may
+in the Ohio Reciprocity Agreements.
+Tuition reassessment may occur a week

-occur a week or two after final grades are submitted to determine
+or two after final grades are submitted to determine eligibility or continuance.

 Students switching majors are to notify this office.